Vichaycocha:

 📍 Location and distance from Lima

 Vichaycocha is located in the peasant community of San Miguel de Vichaycocha, Pacaraos district, Huaral province.
-From Lima, the road distance is approximately 200 km and travel time varies between 3h30 and 5 hours, depending on the means of transport and road conditions.
+From Lima, the road distance is approximately 200 km and the travel time varies between 3h30 and 5 hours, depending on the means of transport and road conditions.

 ⛰️ Altitude and climate